UMAprotocol/UMIPs/UMIPs/umip-157.md

   - This is a JSON struct of parameters keyed to a specific `chain` and `token` that defines a fee curve for that token given an input `balance`.
 This model is described in more detail [here](#TODO) along with visual aids.
 The parameters are used to construct curves that return percentages given an input running balance.
 - "routeUBAFeeModel"
   - Similar to `UBAFeeModel`, this is a dictionary of `originChain-destinationChain` keys mapped to models that take precedence over the `UBAFeeModel` for a token on that specific deposit route.
 The route rate models should contain exactly the same parameters as the default `UBAFeeModel`
+- "incentivePoolAdjustment"
+  - Used by DAO to keep track of any donations made to add to `incentivePool` liquidity.

 For example, querying `tokenConfig("0xc02aaa39b223fe8d0a0e5c4f27ead9083c756cc2")` might return:
 > TODO